Sir Coleridge Kennard, 1st Baronet: Personal life

-On 21 July 1924, Kennard married for the second time to Mary Graham Orr-Lewis (d.
-1931), the youngest daughter of Canadian businessman Sir Frederick Orr-Lewis, 1st Baronet and Maude (née Booth) Orr-Lewis.
+In 1924, Kennard married for the second time to Mary Graham Orr-Lewis (d.
+1931), youngest daughter of Canadian businessman Sir Frederick Orr-Lewis, 1st Baronet and Maude (née Booth) Orr-Lewis.
 After her father's death, her brother became the 2nd Baronet, and her sister, Helen Merryday Orr-Lewis, married Sir Albert Gerald Stern.

 Kennard died on 7 October 1948 and his eldest son became the 2nd Kennard baronet.
 Upon the death of his youngest son, the third Baronet, the baronetcy became extinct as there were no male issue.

-Descendants

-Through his son George, he was the grandfather of Zandra Kennard (b.
-1941), who married Major John Middleton Neilson Powell in 1962 and is the mother of Edward Coleridge Cokayne Powell (b.
-1964) and Louise Cecilia Powell (b.
-1966).
-Edward Coleridge Cokayne Powell is father to Nikita Louise Powell and Daniel Peter George Powell.